 Violations should be reported to the Campus Safety Office as well as to outside law agencies when appropriate.
 Only in cases involving a need for direct confrontation of law offenders or when health or property are threatened will an outside law enforcement agency be called.

-Campus Safety can be called to provide a late-night escort service.
+Campus Safety can be called to provide a late-night shuttle service.
 Call 937.382.0100 or use one of the emergency phones located on campus to request an escort to your car or your residence hall after dark.

 Campus Safety is also responsible for addressing parking violations.
 Fire lanes and yellow curbs on campus are clearly marked and VEHICLES WILL BE TOWED and/or IMMOBILIZED if parked in the fire lanes, handicapped parking, parking lot entrances, visitors’ parking, or other restricted areas.